SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 POST Process:

-• Reviewed how the system checks the processor, memory, storage, and graphics hardware during startup.
+• Reviewed how the system checks the processor, memory, storage, and graphics hardware during the startup.

-• Noted that failures at this stage may show error messages or beep codes if the screen is not available.
+• Noted that failures at this stage may show error messages or beep codes if the screen is unavailable.

 Complementary Metal Oxide Semiconductor Memory (CMOS) and System Configuration:

-• Confirmed that a small battery helps preserve these settings when the system is powered off.
+• Confirmed that a small battery helps preserve the settings when the system is powered off.

 Boot Process Analysis:

-• Reviewed how the system selects a boot device and loads a boot program.
+• Reviewed how the system selects a boot device and loads the boot program.

-• Identified the handoff from firmware to bootloader and then to the operating system.
+• Identified the handoff from the firmware to the bootloader and then to the operating system.

 Security Controls:

-• Secure Boot: Confirmed as a feature that checks if boot files are trusted before allowing them to run.
+• Secure Boot: This feature checks whether boot files are trusted before allowing them to run.

-• Helps prevent unauthorized or modified startup software from loading.
+• Helps prevent unauthorized or modified startup software from being loaded.

 Root Cause: Most boot failures are caused by incorrect firmware settings, faulty hardware (especially memory), or incorrect boot device selection.